 Fig. 1 (left).
 Palate of Sigmodon hispidus illustrating dental and palatal characteristics.
 Fig. 2 (right).
 Right lower toothrow of Sigmodon hispidus showing dental characteristics.

-Four species occur in our region, though Sigmodon arizonae is marginal.
-Sigmodon hispidus is most widespread, with S. fulviventer occurring in the southwestern part of New Mexico and with an apparently isolated population in the New Mexican north-central Rio Grande Valley.
-Sigmodon ochrognathus occurs in the mountains of extreme southwestern New Mexico and in scattered areas of the Trans-Pecos.
+Four species occur now in our region.
+Sigmodon hispidus is centered to the east of our region, but occupies the Trans-Pecos and the southeastern third of New Mexico west to about the Arizona state line; it is replaced to the west by S. arizonensis, with S. fulviventer occurring in the southwestern part of New Mexico and with an apparently isolated population in the New Mexican north-central Rio Grande Valley.
+Sigmodon ochrognathus occurs in the mountains of the Trans-Pecos, extreme southern New Mexico and in scattered areas in Arizona.
+All species have an extensive present to the south in Mexico.

 Early Mid or Early Wisconsin: Lost Valley (Harris 1993c).